 Jody Martin pulled her work gloves back on.
 “I love this garden,” she said.
 “In a tiny space, it showcases what we have here so beautifully.”

 IF YOU GO: The Ora Garden of Wellbeing – “Ora” is Maori for “wellbeing,” hence the traditional Maori greeting “kia ora” literally meaning “be well” – is located in the courtyard of the Taupo Museum.
 The museum itself is well worth visiting and includes a find replica of a Maori meeting house.
-Museum entry, NZ $8; senior citizens and students NZ $3, small children free.
+A modest entry fee is charged.
 The museum is located at Story Polace, Taupo; phone + 64 376-0414; e-mail [email protected]; www.taupomuseum.co.nz. .
 Open every day 10 am – 4:30 pm.